 The IETF Tools Team members and the team leader are appointed by the General Area Director.
-The team investigates open source tools that can help IETF participants work together more efficiently.
+The team investigates open source software tools to help IETF participants work together more efficiently.
 When no tools are available, the Tools Team designs, develops, and maintains custom tools.
 Whenever possible, standards-based solutions are greatly preferred.

-The Tools Team is always seeking more people who are interested in helping make the IETF tools better.
+The Tools Team is always seeking more people who are interested in helping to make the IETF tools better.
 All are welcome and wanted!
 If you want to get involved, please start by joining the tools-discuss mail list, then once you have a feel for the activities that are of interest, send email to the IETF Chair to become more deeply involved.